Writers’ Cafe

 Even if you just use one part of the cafe, you could achieve some amazing goals.
 Here are a few ideas for you…

-#1: Write Your Book Just By Attending Writing Hours
+#1: Write Your Novel Just By Attending Writing Hours

-You want to write a book.
-You’ve got a rough outline or notes, but you haven’t written the first sentence of your first draft yet.
+You want to write a novel.
+You’ve got a rough outline or some ideas, but you haven’t written the first sentence of your first draft yet.

 #2: Post Consistently on Your Blog Just By Checking In Weekly